emoriarty/jekyll-notion/README.md

 The filename of the generated page is the notion page title.
 Check [below](#page-filename) for more info.

 All properties assigned to a notion page will be interpreted by jekyll as front matter.
-For example, if the permalink property is set to notion, jekyll will use it to create the proper path for that page as [expected](https://jekyllrb.com/docs/permalinks/#front-matter).
+For example, if the [permalink](https://jekyllrb.com/docs/permalinks/#front-matter) property is set to `/about/` in the notion page, jekyll will use it to create the corresponding path at the output directory at `/about/index.html`.

 ### Data